-Class hours: 1 lecture and 2 lab Comments: May be repeated any number of times for credit.
+Credits: 2 Class hours: 1 lecture and 2 lab Comments: May be repeated any number of times for credit.
 Description: Study and performance of choral literature from Renaissance to present.
-A capella and choral/ instrumental repertoire.
+A capella and choral/instrumental repertoire.
 F, S

-Effective through Fall 2012 MUS 202 - Community College Band (DA)
+MUS 202 - College Band (DA)

-Credits: 2 Class hours: 1 lecture and 2 lab Prereq: Experience with instrumental performance.
+Class hours: 3 studio Prereq: Approval of instructor.
+Recommended: Experience with instrumental performance.

 Comments: May be repeated any number of times for credit.

-Description: Performance of band literature with emphasis on excellence in musical performance and development of professional musicianship.
-Class members will participate in class activities, sectional rehearsals, and concerts.
+Description: This course covers the performance of band literature with emphasis on excellence in musical performance and development of professional musicianship.
+Class members will participate in rehearsals and concerts.
 F, S